microsoft/prose/documentation/extraction-text/usage.md

 StringRegion number = record.Slice(14u, 17u); // "100"
 ```

-ExampleSpec
+ExtractionExample
 ===

-A `ExampleSpec` is a pair of a referencing `StringRegion` and its corresponding output `StringRegion`.
+A `ExtractionExample` is a pair of a referencing `StringRegion` and its corresponding output `StringRegion`.

 The referencing `StringRegion` can be one of the following kinds: